alvarofpp/ufrn-ppgti1007-regex-dsl/README.md

 # PPGTI1007 - RegEx Assembly Language

 This work has as purpose to create a DSL (Domain-Specific Languages) that helps you assemble and document regular expressions with ease.
+You can also use it to validate inputs.

 Work of Domain-Specific Languages (PPGTI1007) course of Master's degree in Information Technology from the Federal University of Rio Grande do Norte (UFRN), with [Sergio Queiroz de Medeiros](https://docente.ufrn.br/201900341664/perfil) as professor.